 - For a square bathroom, with bathtub in one corner, wash basin on one wall and toilet on the other wall, the minimum size required is 6’0″ x 8’0″.

-- To avoid excessive humidity in the usual three-fixture bathroom, the bath tub or shower cubicle is located in a separate compartment with a separate door, while the toilet and Wash basin are located in another compartment.
-This type of bathroom affords privacy for 2 users using at the same time and prevents the build-up of humidity in the whole bathroom.
+- To avoid excessive humidity in the usual three-fixture bathroom, the bath tub or shower cubicle is located in one compartment with a separate door, while the toilet and Wash basin are located in another compartment.
+This type of bathroom affords privacy for 2 users using the bathroom, at the same time and prevents the build-up of humidity in the whole bathroom.
 The minimum size of such a bathroom is 10’6″ x 6’0″.